You are here

 To determine the IDs of the fields/links, look into the HTML source code.

-After specifying the new roles in the file acl.xml, a small configuration change is necessary such that the Airlock WAF Configuration Center recognizes those roles.
+After specifying the new roles in the file acl.xml, a small configuration change is necessary such that the Airlock Gateway Configuration Center recognizes those roles.

 Open the following file: